Which bathroom design is best for you?

 - Make it colourful: Children love colour, and while we’re not suggesting making the bathroom garish or multi-coloured, introducing a splash of colour can make it a room the kids will enjoy using.
 This colour can be included either on an accent wall or through the accessories you choose.

 - Opt for non-slip tiles: Make sure your kids’ energy doesn’t get the better of them by choosing non-slip tiles or flooring to reduce the chance of falls.

 - Avoid sharp edge: When considering kid-friendly bathroom design, it’s better to choose softer, curved edges for bathroom features rather than anything too sharp or metallic.

 - Consider anti-scald mechanisms: Explore the option of having anti-scald taps installed to ensure your child is protected from boiling water.

 Seeking bespoke bathroom design in Hemel Hempstead, St Albans and Watford?
-Look no further than Ebberns, the region’s go-to interior design and installation experts.
-We listen carefully to client needs to create interiors that meet both personal tastes and functional requirements.
+Look no further than Ebberns, the region’s go-to bathroom design and installation experts.
+We listen carefully to client needs to create bathrooms that meet both personal tastes and functional requirements.
 To find out more, simply give our friendly team a call today.